Tag: bodaq

 You know how expensive renovations are in Canada.

-Wrapping cabinets, doors, and furniture can save clients 70–80%.”
+Wrapping can save clients 70–80%.”

-If you learned in Korea, I’m sure you’ll do well.”
+I’m sure you’ll do well.”

-After hearing responses like these, I was so excited that I literally danced.
+I was so excited that I literally danced.

-Out of Greater Vancouver’s population of three million,
+Out of a population of three million,

 only about 80,000 are Korean.

-On top of that, Korean-focused markets tend to have lower price ceilings —
+Korean-focused markets tend to have lower price ceilings.

 Still, I needed work — fast.

-I had to get the ball rolling.
+I had to get the business moving.

-I was confident in my skills and, more importantly, in my finishing quality.
+I was confident in my skills —

 The reality was simple: